Dysgraphia: Dyscravia

+In 2010, the Dyscravia or voicing substitution dysgraphia subtype was proposed.
+The subtype presents with differentiated voicing substitution, where individuals make mistakes when transferring from phonemes to graphemes (ie. "goat" would be mistakenly written as "coat").
+Dyscravia does not appear to result from impairments in auditory processing or in speech production.
+It can occur with a completely intact graphemic buffer, phonological output lexicon, phonological output buffer, and allographic stage – the function that processes the voicing feature for writing may be selectively impaired without deficits in other functions of the conversion route.
+Dyscravia may or may not be accompanied by a parallel reading disability.

+In a 2012 study 19 of 90 patients, with primary progressive aphasia were found to meet diagnostic criteria for dyscravia, which is percentage-wise higher than in a normative population; 20% where as in a general population it is estimated at about 10%.

 Miscellaneous

 Other subtypes and informal classification systems have been proposed by researchers; this includes but is not limited to phonological dysgraphia, deep dysgraphia and surface dysgraphia.

 Signs and symptoms

 The symptoms to dysgraphia are often overlooked or attributed to the student being lazy, unmotivated, careless or anxious.
 The condition may also be dismissed as simply being an expression of attention deficiency or having delayed visual-motor processing.
 In order to be diagnosed with dysgraphia, one must have a cluster, but not necessarily all, of the following symptoms: